GoogleCloudPlatform/appengine-plugins/CONTRIBUTING.md

+This project is currently stable, and we are primarily focused on critical bug fixes and platform evolution to ensure it continues to work for its supported use cases.

 Please follow the guidelines below before opening an issue or a PR:

 1. Ensure the issue was not already reported.